Emilyaoc/Nextflow-selection-workflow/README.md

 - `01_Sanitized_Sequences/`: Sanitized gene sequences with trailing stop codons removed.
 - `02_Prank_alignment/`: Phylogenetically guided gene sequence alignments.
+- `03_Codonphyml/`: Reconstructed phylogeny.
-- `03_HyPhy_selection_analysis/`: Hyphy selection analyses, and TSV of results.
+- `04_HyPhy_selection_analysis/<test>-<id>`: Hyphy selection analyses, and TSV of results.
 - `pipeline_info/`: A folder containing workflow execution details (if -profile pipeline_info).

-### Customisation for Uppmax
+### Customisation for Uppmax and PDC-KTH

-A custom profile named `uppmax` is available to run this workflow specifically on UPPMAX clusters.
+Custom profiles named `uppmax` and `dardel` are available to run this workflow specifically on UPPMAX and PDC-KTH clusters respectively.
 The process `executor` is `slurm` so jobs are submitted to the Slurm Queue Manager.
 All jobs submitted to slurm must have a project allocation.
-This is automatically added to the `clusterOptions` in the `uppmax` profile.
+This is automatically added to the `clusterOptions` in the `uppmax` and `dardel` profiles.

 All Uppmax clusters have node local disk space to do computations, and prevent heavy input/output over the network (which slows down the cluster for all).
 The path to this disk space is provided by the `$SNIC_TMP` variable, used by